Bapt5/duolingo-bot/README.md

 # Duolingo-Bot
-A bot to solve duolingo lessons (only lessons for french people)
+A bot to solve duolingo lessons <br>
+Only lessons for french people who want to resolve english, spanish and german lessons ⚠Create an issue for more language⚠

 ## Requirements
 * python >= 3.7